solderq35/mecop-opinion-piece/README.md

   - Slightly better than a typical job fair in the sense that there are many current MECOP interns at the fair so you can hear about the internship experiences straight from the students
 - Around **mid December** waitlist students get kicked out (that's me!)
   - DO NOT trust MECOP HR people who will say stuff like "last year everyone gets of waitlist", etc. The job market is unstable year to year
 - VERY important you stress you are willing to commit to two 6 month internships and potentially delay graduation (even if you don't actually plan to).
-It's kinda bullshit how MECOP tries to get this kind of commitment out of you but just lie
+  - To be fair, MECOP participant companies are making a big commitment to take a lot of interns via like 2 10-minute behavioral interviews, so the least you can do is say you will stick around for 2 internships
+  - They want a big pool of "generally ok" interns in exchange for lower pay

 ### Round 2 Interview
 - Well I never did this round so this is second hand